comp426-2022-spring/a99-rigel/README.md

 ## Summary

 In today's day and age, information is gold.
-This full-stack web application provides a central place for researchers to mine this informational gold in public health space.
+Our full-stack web application provides a central place for researchers to mine this informational gold in public health space.
 Our platform lets users post public health related surveys, submit responses to these surveys, and also view any responses to surveys they've made.
 Essentially, it is a one-stop, easy-to-access shop for public health information gathering.

 ## Demo